MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 }
 ```

-This will make our page slightly prettier.

 ## Detecting MetaMask

-Detecting the injected provider that Web3 wallets use seems rather straight forward.
+Detecting the injected provider that browser extension wallets use is straight forward.
 Let's write some code in our component that will let us conditionally render a "Connect MetaMask" button.

 Update the `src/App.tsx` as follows: